RasaHQ/rasa/docs/user-guide/connectors/slack.rst

 The endpoint for receiving slack messages is ``http://localhost:5005/webhooks/slack/webhook``, replacing the host and port with the appropriate values.
-This is the URL you should add in the OAuth & Permissions section.
+This is the URL you should add in the "OAuth & Permissions" section as well as the "Event Subscriptions".